benoitc/rebar3_path_deps/README.md

 ```

-This tells Rebar that we depend on an application called `hello_utils` which is found in the hello_utils
+This tells Rebar that we depend on an application called `hello_utils` which is found in the `hello_utils`
 folder (relative to the `rebar.config` file it’s written in).

-and then add the plugin to your rebar config:
+and then add the plugin to your `rebar.config`:

     {plugins, [
         rebar3_path_deps